juerslab/Maker-simple_microscope/README.md

 # Name: simple_microscope
 This microscope grew out of a need created by the pandemic, during Spring 2020.
-To implement a brownian motion lab for the biophysics lab course, I built a microscope similar to this, and the students carried out the experiment at their homes.
+To implement a brownian motion lab for the biophysics lab course, I built microscopes similar to this, and the students carried out the experiment at their homes.

 <img src="images/overview.jpg" alt="drawing" width="600"/>